dfinity/motoko/design/ActorClassConfiguration.md

 in actor types and wouldn't be never be able to check for foreign actors anyway.

+Here's what a slightly safer API would look like, assuming lower-bounds.
+It's better to introduce three functions, since only one requires a type parameter.

 ```
    type Counter = actor { inc: () -> () };
    func InstallCounter(